urbanairship/apptimize-analytics-android-integration-apptimize/RELEASING.md

 Releasing
 ========

- 1. Change the version in `gradle.properties` to a non-SNAPSHOT version: presumably, the current version name is X.Y.Z-SNAPSHOT.
+ 1. Change the version in `gradle.properties` and remove -SNAPSHOT from version: presumably, the current version name is X.Y.Z-SNAPSHOT.
 Just take the "-SNAPSHOT" off the name, so it is "VERSION_NAME=X.Y.Z"
  2. Update the `CHANGELOG.md` for the impending release.